shaik1002/biggitlabbomb/doc/subscriptions/customers_portal.md

 - [GitLab SaaS subscription](gitlab_com/index.md)
 - [Self-managed subscription](self_managed/index.md)

-If you made your purchase through an authorized reseller, you must contact them directly to make changes to your subscription.
+If you made your purchase through an authorized reseller, you must contact them directly to make changes to your subscription (your subscriptions are read-only).
-For more information, see [Customers that purchased through a reseller](#customers-that-purchased-through-a-reseller).

 ## Sign in to Customers Portal